 Eastern Cooperative Oncology Group performance status ((ECOG PS) (0/1 vs. 2)), race (Asian vs. non-Asian), and central nervous system (CNS) metastases at baseline (yes vs. no) were stratification factors for randomisation.
 The primary endpoint of the trial was to demonstrate superiority of Alecensa versus crizotinib based on Progression Free survival (PFS) as per investigator assessment using Response Evaluation Criteria in Solid Tumors (RECIST) version 1.1.
 Baseline demographic and disease characteristics for Alecensa were median age 58 years (54 years for crizotinib), 55 % female (58 % for crizotinib), 55 % non-Asian (54 % for crizotinib), 61 % with no smoking history (65 % for crizotinib), 93 % ECOG PS of 0 or 1 (93 % for crizotinib), 97 % Stage IV disease (96 % for crizotinib), 90 % adenocarcinoma histology (94 % for crizotinib), 40 % CNS metastases at baseline (38 % for crizotinib) and 17 % having received prior CNS radiation (14 % for crizotinib).

 The trial met its primary endpoint at the primary analysis, demonstrating a statistically significant improvement in PFS by investigator.
 Efficacy data are summarised in Table 5 and the Kaplan-Meier curve for investigator assessed PFS is shown in Figure 2.
+Additionally, the Kaplan-Meier plot of overall survival from the final OS analysis is presented in Figure 3.

 Table 5 Summary of efficacy results from study BO28984 (ALEX)